On Law-Imposed Dual Relationships

 There are a number of legal imperatives that result in intrusion into or change of the clinical relationship.
-The most common settings where dual relationships are mandated by the institutions are the military and correction/prisons.
-Police work often involved mandatory multiple relationships.
-All reporting mandates, such as Tarasoff, child or elder abuse, introduce a legally mandated duality to the clinical relationship.
+The most common settings in whichdual relationships are mandated by the institutions are the military and correction/prisons.
+Police work often involves mandatory multiple relationships.
+All reporting mandates, such as Tarasoff and child or elder abuse, introduce a legally mandated duality to the clinical relationship.
 The dual relationship occurs, in such cases, when therapists have a therapeutic relationship with their patient and, at the same time, have a legal and ethical responsibility to other people who are not patients.

 The focus of military and penal institutions on security and safety has resulted in laws that mandate therapists to cross the line of confidentiality in certain situations.
 Military law has the "need to know" clause, which refers to the right of a commanding officer to view or be privy to specific client information that is relevant to national security or combat readiness.
 Military psychologists, in fact, serve also as the DOD's gatekeepers, being required to divulge private and sensitive information to superiors if it has a bearing on national defense and unit integrity (Johnson, 1995).
 Similarly, psychotherapists in prisons are part of the prison staff and, as such, are first and foremost concerned with issues of security.
 Any information that is revealed during psychotherapy sessions that may have bearing on security and safety must be reported to the prison authority.
 As members of the prison staff, therapists may be mandated to serve also as guards or even armed guards.
 As in the military, these dual roles can lead to ethical and clinical convolutions and conflict of interest, which therapists in the conventional therapeutic world seldom encounter.

-An interesting and unique article by Clifton Mitchell.
-Ph.D that addresses how "bureaucratic dual relationships" that are imposed by reporting and other laws or by institutions may impact clients' resistance is available at Dual Roles and Resistance.
+An interesting and unique article by Clifton Mitchell, Ph.D., that addresses how "bureaucratic dual relationships" that are imposed by reporting and other laws or by institutions may influence clients' resistance is available at Dual Roles and Resistance.

 Examples Of These Situations And The Relevant Sections Of California Law

-Child, elder, and dependent adult abuse mandate reporting:
+Child, elder, and dependent adult abuse mandated reporting: